Mary Mayhew named new head of national Medicaid program

-Mayhew was previously the top health official for Governor Paul LePage and ran for Maine's Governor but finished third in a four way primary in June.
+Mayhew was previously the top health official for Gov. Paul LePage and ran as a Republican candidate for Maine governor but finished third in a four-way primary in June.

 According to Portland Press Herald, her official title will be deputy administrator and director of Medicaid and the Children’s Health Insurance Program, or CHIP.